 These last two sections form part of ‘absolute’ processes, processes that, together with the Product Development Process, are external to the system but should be incorporated within it, if true transformation is to take place.

 Fig 3 CURRENT ECOSYSTEM, DESIGN PROCESS, WIDER DATA PROPOSAL

-The last sheet, Fig 4, incorporates elements of our previous work, purchase orlistat online (green section), together with structures developed by india orlistat with whom we are working to develop transformational proposals.
+The last sheet, Fig 4, incorporates elements of our previous work, orlistat purchase overnight delivery (green section), together with structures developed by get orlistat without prescription with whom we are working to develop transformational proposals.
 Poc Zero’s Ring Of Confidence, is augmented by Boxes Of Support (orange section).
 The final section Developing The Dojos (purple), begins the exploration of how community organisations can be engaged as ‘peers’ within the delivery and process, designed or developed through public realm funding.